rafaelxky/SmartServiceHub/README.md

 # Endpoints
-The frontend and backend communicate through REST api using json A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home" Controllers can be found under [/controllers](SmartServiceHub/SmartServiceHub-backend/src/main/java/org/example/controllers)
+The frontend and backend communicate through REST api using json A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home" You can check if the server is up under "http://localhost:8080/status" wich will return "up" if up Controllers can be found under [/controllers](SmartServiceHub/SmartServiceHub-backend/src/main/java/org/example/controllers)

 ## User Endpoints